rikardsaqe/Credit-Card-Application-Fraud-Detector/README.md

 to select those that would be of immediate priority (customer groups that have a likelihood of commiting fraud of above 80% and who had an accepted credit card application).

-I acheived an extremely high accuracy in identifying frauds (99%), which suggests to me my model is extremely overfitted to my data.
-My next steps on this project would be to attempt to gather more relevant data I can train, and also to training my ANN with many iterations of my SOM in hopes of drawing out some consistent trends.
+I acheived an extremely high accuracy in identifying frauds (~99%), which suggests to me my model is extremely overfitted to my data.
+My next steps on this project would be to attempt to gather more relevant data I can train, and also to train my ANN with many iterations of my SOM in hopes of drawing out some consistent trends.

 This project was built as part of the Deep Learning A-Z Udemy course: https://www.udemy.com/course/deeplearning/